atuinsh/atuin/docs/docs/self-hosting/self-hosting.md

 While we offer a public sync server, and cannot view your data (as it is encrypted), you may still wish to self host your own Atuin sync server.

 The requirements to do so are pretty minimal!
 You need to be able to run a binary or docker container, and have a PostgreSQL database setup.
+Atuin requires PostgreSQL 14 or above.

 ## Configuration